gregoryrad/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

 This project is part of the Front-End Developer Nanodegree program at Udacity.com.
+This online example portfolio has been optimized for performance using information from Google Developer Tools.

+The `index.html` has been optimized to achieve a PageSpeed Score of at least 90 for mobile and desktop using [Google's Page Speed insights](https://developers.google.com/speed/pagespeed/insights/).

+#### Optimizations
-This online example portfolio has been optimized for speed using information from Google Developer Tools.
-The `index.html` has been tested for performance for mobile using [Google's Page Speed insights](https://developers.google.com/speed/pagespeed/insights/).
-Optimizations have been made to  `app/views/js/main.js` and `views/pizza.html` to achieve a consistent framerate of under `60fps` when scrolling the page and less than `5ms` as shown in the developer tools when using the pizza slider on `views/pizza.html`.
+Optimizations have been made to `app/views/js/main.js` and `views/pizza.html` to remove Jank and achieve a consistent framerate of under `60fps` when scrolling the page and less than `5ms` as shown in the developer tools when using the pizza slider on `views/pizza.html`.
+The performance improvements for the size slider were achieved by refactoring the ```changePizzaSizes()``` function.
+Performance improvements to the scrolling were achieved by making edits to the ```updatePositions()``` function.

-### Project Review
+#### Build tool and task-runner

 **Using [Node.js](https://nodejs.org/), [Gulp](https://www.npmjs.com/package/gulp) has been utilized as a build tool to migrate the files to the ```dist``` directory and to minify the CSS and JavaScript.**